cviebrock/eloquent-sluggable/README.md

 Easy creation of slugs for your Eloquent models in Laravel.

-> **NOTE**: These instructions are for Laravel 5.5.
+> **NOTE**: These instructions are for Laravel 5.5 and 5.6.
 If you are using Laravel 5.4, please see
 > the [previous version docs](https://github.com/cviebrock/eloquent-sluggable/tree/4.2).

 [![Build Status](https://travis-ci.org/cviebrock/eloquent-sluggable.svg?branch=master&format=flat)](https://travis-ci.org/cviebrock/eloquent-sluggable)